3 Nurturing your future

 Anxiety and depression are serious conditions that are very likely to affect you or somebody close to you while you are at University.
 There’s a one in four chance that you will be affected by mental health issues at some point in your life.

 We’ve only talked about two particular mental health issues, anxiety and depression, but there are many other conditions such as phobias, obsessive-compulsive disorder (OCD), eating disorders, self-harm and more that are beyond the scope of this chapter.
 They do have one thing in common, and that is that talking about them is an important part of starting to develop better mental health.
-Mental health can affect everyone.
+Mental health can affect everyone, all genders, classes and races.

 If you are affected by mental ill health, talking about it is the best place to start, but often the hardest.
 You can continue by: